gstephens-cyber/networking-labs-ccna/advanced-networking/README.md

 ## Notes

-These labs prioritize **correct design, configuration methodology, and verification** over simulated “success states.”
+These labs prioritize **correct architecture, configuration methodology, and verification** over simulated “success states.”
 All configurations reflect how these technologies behave on real Cisco devices, with limitations clearly identified where Packet Tracer falls short.